Check out our price breakdown of medical schools in Ukraine

 Currently, the university is host to many international students and teachers, with the number of associate professors being high too.
 It has 21 schools and 124 departments that provide training for specialists in 61 majors.

 An admissions exam is given in Biology and English before entry into the university.
-The degree is recognised in the European Union, European Economic Area, and, of course, by the General Medical Council (GMC).
+The degree is recognised in the European Union, European Economic Area, and, of course, in the UK.

 V.N.
 Karazin Kharkiv National University currently teaches medical students in English at 14 departments.
 The university is a popular choice for students from Europe, North America, Asia and Africa.